 A feature of exporting of capital described by Lenin was the tendency for loans and investments to involve other linked monopolies from the imperialist country.
 Britain or France would lend money to a country to develop its infrastructure on condition that the loans be spent on British and French companies, so that the imperialist state would benefit twice over – once from the interest repayments, and again from the contracts these loans were spent on.

-This feature is also being repeated by the Chinese state, which sees the investment opportunities surrounding it as a means of keeping the factories open and the workers in work: “Construction growth is slowing and China doesn’t need to build many new expressways, railways and ports, so they have to find other countries that do… One of the clear objectives is to get more contracts for Chinese construction companies overseas.”
+This feature is also being repeated by the Chinese state, which sees the investment opportunities surrounding it as a means of keeping the factories open and the workers employed: “Construction growth is slowing and China doesn’t need to build many new expressways, railways and ports, so they have to find other countries that do… One of the clear objectives is to get more contracts for Chinese construction companies overseas.”
 (Financial Times, 12.10.15.)

 Already in 2016 there have been over $100bn in cross border mergers and acquisitions by Chinese companies – one third of the global total.
 Chinese capital exports involve both state-owned companies as well as the private sector.
 All the phenomena we have described here are typical of imperialism.